Seeed-Studio/wiki-documents/docs/BeagleBone_Green_Wireless.md

 ![UART](https://github.com/SeeedDocument/BeagleBone_Green_Wireless/blob/master/images/BBGW_Mraa_UART.png?raw=true)

-## Grove for BBG
+## Grove for SeeedStudio BeagleBone Green
 ------

 Grove is a modular, standardized connecter prototyping system.
 Grove takes a building block approach to assembling electronics.
 Compared to the jumper or solder based system, it is easier to connect, experiment and build and simplifies the learning system, but not to the point where it becomes dumbed down.
 Some of the other prototype systems out there takes the level down to building blocks.
 Good stuff to be learned that way, but the Grove system allows you to build real systems.
 It requires some learning and expertise to hook things up.

-Below listed the Grove modules that work well with BBG.
+Below listed the Grove modules that work well with SeeedStudio BeagleBone Green.

 |SKU        |Name|Interface|link|